sonyco-4u/Bookstore/README.md

 # Bookstore

-> In this project, you will connect your React-Redux application to an existing API to create and remove books in a remote server.
+> In this Project we add styling and also use Zeplin as a collaboration tool.

 ## Built With